 Nothing compares to getting hands on, which is why we give our users every chance to learn by doing.
 This means getting to grips with the latest attacker tools, tactics, and techniques.

 We know that perseverance is a key quality in cyber talent, so our platform lays down the gauntlet.
 Our capture-the-flag labs, for instance, allow advanced learners to find their own way to the finish line.

 If learning wasn’t compelling, would you want to do it?
 At Immersive Labs we invite the user to take control of their development and get active, using everything at their disposal to complete our labs.

 We instantly reward learners with points and badges for progressing through our exercises.
-This helps them to climb the leaderboard and earn bragging rights over their friends and colleagues.
+This helps them to climb the leaderboard and earn bragging rights over their friends.
 It also keeps them coming back for more.

-Want a full-spectrum look at the gamified content on our platform?
-Book a demo today.
+If you want a full-spectrum look at the gamified content on our platform, book a demo with one of our experts today.

 1 September 2020